syntasso/workshop/writing-a-promise/README.md

 From [installing a Promise](/installing-a-promise/README.md), a Kratix Promise is a YAML document that defines a contract between the platform and its users.
 It is what allows platforms to be built incrementally.

 A Promise consists of three parts:
-1. `xaasCrd`: the CRD that an application developer uses to request an instance of the promise from the platform cluster.
+1. `xaasCrd`: the CRD that an application developer uses to request an instance of the Kratix Promise from the platform cluster.
 1. `workerClusterResources`: a collection of Kubernetes resources that enable the creation of an instance and will be pre-installed in the worker clusters.
 1. `xaasRequestPipeline`: an ordered list of docker containers that result in the creation an instance of the promised service on a worker cluster.